Kh-35: Operational history

 The Kh-35 missile entered service with Russian Navy only in 2003.
 In July 2003, the system created by the "Tactical Missiles Corporation" passed the state tests and began to come into service of ships of the Russian Navy.
-Today it is generally accepted that in the criterion of "cost-effectiveness", "Uran-E" is one of the best systems in the world.
 It has also been acquired by India.
 The Bal coastal missile system showed excellent results in state tests in the fall of 2004, and entered service in 2008.
 The tests of the upgraded Kh-35UE missile were completed as of June 2021.

 A Bal system has four self-propelled launcher vehicles each carrying eight missiles for a total of 32 missiles in a salvo, plus reloads for another wave.
 The launchers can be up to 10 km from the coast and hit targets at ranges up to 120 km.
 Currently, the Bal system is equipped with an upgraded version of the Kh-35E increasing the range to 300 km.
 At IMDS 2019, a new version of the Russian Bal-E coastal defence system was presented for the first time.
 The four-tube Rubezh-ME, dedicated to the export market, is based on a Kamaz 63501 8x8 chassis which is more compact than the MZKT-7930 of the original Bal-E. As reported on October 19, 2021 by the TASS news agency, a new missile of the Bal coastal missile complex developed and manufactured by Tactical Missile Armament Corporation (KTRV) will allow hitting targets at a distance of over 500 km.
 The new capabilities of the complex made it comparable in range and the possibility of firing on the ground with the Bastion missile system using the Onyx supersonic missile, a source in the defense industry said.

+On 20 August 2024, at the Congress of Local and Regional Authorities, Commander-in-Chief of the Armed Forces of Ukraine Oleksandr Syrskyi for the first time announced data on how many weapons Russia has used since 2022, as well as how many were intercepted.
+The report said that only 1/15 (6.7%) of Kh-35s were intercepted by Ukraine’s air defenses.